Marie Michael Library

 - Digital Archives and resources from the Antigonish Movement – a people’s movement for economic and social justice that began in Nova Scotia during the 1920s.

-- Mathie, A. & Ghore, Y. (2011).
+- Mathie, A., & Ghore, Y. (2011).
 Innovative types of formal member-based organizations (MBOs): Towards an analysis of trends and a guide to MBO potential.
-Technical report to IDRC identifying MBO trends and potential.
-Antigonish, NS: Coady Institute.
+Technical report to IDRC.
+Coady Institute.
 (1.26 Mb pdf)

-- Boosting employment through small enterprise development (EMP/SEED), International Labour Organization (ILO) resource page.
+- Resources for small and medium enterprises, International Labour Organization (ILO) resource page.

 - Chen, M. A. (1997).
 A guide for assessing the impact of microenterprise services at the individual level.
-Washington, DC: Assessing the Impact of Microenterprise Services (AIMS).
+AIMS.
 (94K pdf)

 - Microfinance in Latin America and the Caribbean, resources from Inter-American Development Bank (IDB).